-- Get a haircut - Groom your hands and nails
+- · Get a haircut. - Groom your hands and nails.

-- If you have a beard or moustache, trim it so it looks neat - Lay your clothing out the night before so you are sure it is clean and all there - Get a good night's sleep
+- If you have a beard or moustache, trim it so it looks neat. - Buy or borrow appropriate clothing. - Lay your clothing out the night before so you are sure it is clean and all there. - Get a good night's sleep.